In this article, we’re going to show you three different ways to build a DIY pull-up bar in your home.

 If you love working out at home, then why not make your own pull-up/chin-up bar and save money?
 It’s also pretty cool and satisfying to exercise on workout equipment that you’ve built yourself.

 Depending on your available area and constraints, you may want to build a wall-mounted pull-up bar.
 If drilling in your walls is not an option, we’ll also show you a ceiling-mounted pull-up bar.

-We try to keep things simple, but you should be familiar with basic tools like a drill and a tape measure.
+We try to keep things simple, you should just be familiar with basic tools like a drill and a tape measure.
 If you follow the steps, you’ll see that it’s not that difficult to make your own workout equipment.

 At the end of this article, you will understand how to install a pull-up bar in your house without destroying your walls or ceiling.

 If none of these methods work for you, we’ll even include some ideas of where you can do pull-ups without drilling into anything.